ultimatemember/ultimatemember/readme.txt

 = 2.2.5: September 21, 2021 =

+* Enhancements:

+  - Added: Ability to insert SoundCloud track URL instead of Track ID

 * Bugfixes:

   - Fixed: Invalid role keys on the role list-table + role edit screen (case when latin symbols used with not UTF-8 symbols)
   - Fixed: Restriction logic and archive lists (+ nav menu bar) with active "Disable pre-queries for restriction content logic" option
   - Fixed: Restriction settings fields conditions on wp-admin screens
+  - Fixed: Account `user_login` field validation removed as redundant.
+The field is disabled and not used in code flow
+  - Fixed: `display_name` data update after First + Last name fields edition on the Account page

 = 2.2.4: August 27, 2021 =